Keerthana1309/developer/README.md

 - Review
 1.
 2.
 3. Review Done.
-Use binary search instead of recursion
+Use binary search along with recursion
 4.
 5.
 6.